Aboriginal and Torres Strait Islander cultural appreciation

 Today, for many Torres Strait Islanders, 'The Coming of the Light' is commemorated on the first of July each year and is regarded as National Torres Strait Islander Day.

-Culture exercises
+Culture Exercises

 Betty is the Manager of a busy team in the State office.

 John, a work colleague, asks Betty for a week's leave to attend to 'sorry business'.
 John explains that his Mother's Uncle has passed away and that he needs to return to his land to attend the funeral.

-'Sorry business' can take some time and supervisors should be sensitive and consider the request for leave for bereavement purposes favourably.
-In some instances, this may require flexible working conditions or leave without pay options.
+Sorry business can take some time and supervisors should be sensitive and consider the request for leave for bereavement purposes favourably.
+Sometimes, this may require flexible working conditions or leave without pay options.

-The Aboriginal and Torres Strait Islander flags
+The Aboriginal and Torres Strait Islander Flags

 Most Australians can identify the flags of the Aboriginal and Torres Strat Islanders.
 Click on each of the flags now, to learn a little more about their history.